 5. Tourism has been the Largest Industry of Hawaii since its Statehood

 Tourism is very important part of Hawaii’s economy since its statehood in 1959.
 It contributes more than 20% of the gross state product (GSP).
-Hawaii is popular tourist destination throughout the year because of its mild year-round weather.
+Hawaii is a popular tourist destination throughout the year because of its mild year-round weather.
 Japanese tourists make up the largest group of inbound international travelers to Hawaii due to its their economic and historical ties to Hawaii as well as relative geographical proximity.

 6. The Highest Point of Hawaii is Mauna Kea, that is also the Highest Point in Oceania

 Mauna Kea is the highest point in Hawaii.
 Mauna Kea is a dormant volcano that located in Hawaiʻi, the southernmost island in the state of Hawaii.
 With 13,796 ft (4,205.0 m) elevation, Mauna Kea is also the highest point in Oceania.
-When we measure Mauna Kea from its underwater base, It becomes the tallest mountain the world with 10,211 m (33,500 ft) height.
+When we measure Mauna Kea from its underwater base, it becomes the tallest mountain the world with 10,211 m (33,500 ft) height.

 7. Hawaiʻi Island (the Big Island) is the Largest Island in the United States

 The island of Hawaiʻi (Hawaiʻi Island) or also called the Big Island is the largest island in the state of Hawaii.
-It’s located in the southernmost of Hawaii.
+It’s located in the southernmost part of Hawaii.
 Besides the largest island of Hawaii, Hawai’i Island is also the largest island in the United States.
 It’s 4,028 square miles (10,430 km2) in area larger than Kodiak Island of Alaska and Puerto Rico as the second and third largest island of the United States.

 8. Yellow Hibiscus is the Official State Flower of Hawaii